GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

-Computer Vision Syndrome, also known as Digital Eye Strain, is [defined](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1475-1313.2011.00834.x) as *"the combination of eye and vision problems associated with the use of computers (including desktop, laptop, and tablets) and other electronic displays (e.g. smartphones and electronic reading devices)."*
+Computer Vision Syndrome, also known as Digital Eye Strain, is [defined](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1475-1313.2011.00834.x) as *“the combination of eye and vision problems associated with the use of computers (including desktop, laptop, and tablets) and other electronic displays (e.g. smartphones and electronic reading devices).”*
 It has been [proposed](https://bmjopen.bmj.com/content/5/1/e006748) that the use of electronic devices by adolescents, particularly at night time, leads to an increased risk of shorter sleep duration,